aliwert/movie-app/README.md

 # Product List Website

 ### Description:
-This project is a film search website designed to allow users to easily search for and discover information about various films.
-The website provides a user-friendly interface where users can input search queries and receive relevant results about movies.
+This project is a simple web application developed using React, a popular JavaScript library for building user interfaces.
+The main purpose of this application is to display a list of products along with their details, such as names, descriptions, and prices.

 ### Features: